Overload: Latency Attacks on Object Detection for Edge Devices: Experiments

 \subsection{IoU-invariant Verification}

-This experiment verifies how the number of survival objects affects the execution time.
-This experiment evaluates GPU time, involving inference time and format converting time, using real-world data.
-The results run on Nvidia Jetson NX are shown in Table \ref{table:nms_iou_nx_5s}, where $T_{\text{IoU}}$ is IoU threshold. $T_{\text{IoU}}=1.0$ and $T_{\text{IoU}}=0.0$ simulates the worst and the best case respectively. $T_{\text{IoU}}=0.45$ is default configuration and $T_{\text{IoU}}=0.80$ is a intermediate case.
+This experiment investigates how the number of surviving objects influences execution time.
+The results are presented in \Cref{table:nms_iou_nx_5}, where $T_{\text{IoU}}$ represents the IoU threshold. $T_{\text{IoU}}=1.0$ and $T_{\text{IoU}}=0.0$ simulate the worst and best cases, respectively. $T_{\text{IoU}}=0.45$ represents the default configuration, and $T_{\text{IoU}}=0.80$ is an intermediate case.

-As shown in Table \ref{table:nms_iou_nx_5s}, our attack produces about 550 and 600 non-overlapping objects for YOLOv5s and YOLOv5n respectively for 50\% percentile.
-Although the best cases reduce over 95\% objects, the corresponding elapsed times are quite similar to that of the rest of cases.
-By comparison with the results using synthetic data shown in Fig \ref{fig:obj_nms_nx}, the latency increments for real-world data are marginal.
-Similarly, class-aware NMS might increase survival objects, but it provides little influence on the execution time.
+As indicated in \Cref{table:nms_iou_nx_5}, our attack produces approximately 550 and 600 non-overlapping boxes for YOLOv5s and YOLOv5n, respectively, at the 50\% percentile.
+Although the best cases reduce over 95\% of objects, the corresponding elapsed times are quite similar to those of the other cases.
+When compared to the results obtained from synthetic data, as illustrated in \Cref{fig:obj_nms_nx,} the latency increments for real-world data are marginal, owing to the variability in the strength of adversarial examples.
+Producing more survival boxes to increase execution time is only recommended for black-box scenarios or situations where the number of objects is saturated.

-The experimental results suggest that increasing the number of objects fed into NMS should be the most efficient objective for white-box attacks.
-Calculating pairwise IoU score and tracking the corresponding back-propagation requires a huge time cost but the time increment is marginal.
-We should only utilize location information to increase the execution time for black-box or some situations where the number of objects is saturated.